Do you have different layouts, placement of text, color, or maybe greater workflows, designs, etc. you want to compare, but do not know how?

 – For proper statistical analysis and -significance, you need to have at least 15 participants per version

-How to set up an AB- and multivariate tests in Preely
+How to set up AB- and multivariate tests in Preely

-In Preely you’ll set up these tests as you set up a regular test (see Create test – step by step and Test: Usability test).
-You will need to set up tests for each version.
+In Preely you can set up an AB test directly on the platform (see AB testing).
+For multivariate tests you’ll need to set up tests for each version, either as multiple AB tests or as multiple regular tests (see Create test – step by step and Test: Usability test).
 How you run the tests depends on the test design being within- or between-subject design.

 For the analysis, you should focus on the metrics you defined before conducting the test and compare them to each other.